 Your subconscious mind is like a huge memory bank.
 Its capacity is virtually unlimited.
 It permanently stores everything that ever happens to you.The function of your subconscious mind is to store and retrieve data.
 Its job is to ensure that you respond exactly the way you are programmed.
-Your
+Your subconscious mind makes everything you say and do fit a pattern consistent with your self-concept, your “master program.”

 Your subconscious mind is subjective.
 It does not think or reason independently; it merely obeys the commands it receives from your conscious mind.
 Just as your conscious mind can be thought of as the gardener, planting seeds, your subconscious mind can be thought of as the garden, or fertile soil, in which the seeds germinate and grow.